Why Can’t I Sleep After Sex?

 The final reason you might not be able to sleep is that you have too much caffeine or alcohol in your system.
 Both of these substances can interfere with your sleep cycle, so it’s important to avoid them before you go to bed.
 Also, make sure you drink enough water to stay hydrated.

-See also: What is Ear Sex?
+See also: What Is Greek Sex?

 3. You’re drinking too much caffeine or alcohol